tencent-ailab/hok_env/README.md

 The gamecore of hok_env runs on the Windows platform, and the package **_hok_env_** needs to be deployed in linux platforms to interact with the gamecore.
 We also provided a docker image for training on your computer.
 In a further version, we will release a gamecore server compatible with linux.

-Update: A solution for running windows gamecore on Linux will be released in 2022-12 for cluster training.
+To enable cluster training, a workaround by running Windows gamecore on Linux will be released in January 2023.

 ## Installation
 ### Download the hok gamecore